kobrakitty/BritneyBot_LLM/README.md

 2. ⚡**FastAPI**: A modern, fast (high-performance) web framework for building APIs with Python.
 In this project, FastAPI is used to create the backend server that handles requests from the Streamlit frontend and communicates with the Hugging Face Inference Endpoint.

 3. 🤗**Hugging Face Inference Endpoint**: A cloud-hosted API service that runs open-source machine learning models.
-For this project, I'm using a dedicated HF Inference Endpoint with an NVidia L4 and the Meta llama3:18b Instruct HLR model, which powers BritneyBot's responses.
-The FastAPI backend sends prompts to this endpoint and receives the generated text responses. <b>Note:</b> In the future, I'd opt for the Serverless Endpoint, which is free and automatically scales down during inactivity.
-I chose the dedicated endpoint for this initial project while I was getting familiar with the HF platform and its options.
-I spent about about $25 on testing, so I guess for this mistake I just have to say...<i>oh, baby, baby, how was I supposed to know...?🎵</i></br>
+For this project, I'm now using the Hugging Face Serverless Inference API with the Meta-Llama-3.1-8B-Instruct model, which powers BritneyBot's responses.
+The FastAPI backend sends prompts to this API and receives the generated text responses.
+This serverless option is more cost-effective and automatically scales based on usage.
+It's a great choice for projects that don't require constant, high-volume inference.

 5. 🐳**Docker**: A platform used to develop, ship, and run applications inside containers.
 In this project, Docker is used to containerize the FastAPI application, ensuring consistent deployment across different environments.